NCSGgroup/SaGEA/README.md

 common post-processing steps and the assessment of complicated error (uncertainty) of GRACE(-FO), are integrated into an open-source, cross-platform and Python-based toolbox called SAGEA (SAtellite Gravity Error Assessment).
 With diverse options, SAGEA provides flexibility to generate signal along with the full error from level-2 products, so that any non-expert user can easily obtain advanced experience of GRACE(-FO) processing.
 Please contact Shuhao Liu (liushuhao@hust.edu.cn) and Fan Yang (fany@plan.aau.dk) for more information.

+When referencing this work, please cite:
+> Liu, S., Yang, F., & Forootan, E. (2025).
+SAGEA: A toolbox for comprehensive error assessment of GRACE and GRACE-FO based mass changes.
+Computers & Geosciences, 196, 105825. https://doi.org/10.1016/j.cageo.2024.105825

 # 2. Features